learn-co-curriculum/ent-ds-del-3-2-working-with-xml/README.md

 ## eXtensible Markup Language

 XML (eXtensible Markup Language) is a way of taking information and making it very easy for computers to read and process it.
-Here is an example.
+Here is an example:

 ```
 <people>